1994–95 in English football: Diary of the season

 15 May 1995 – Alan Smith is sacked as manager of relegated Crystal Palace.

 19 May 1995 – Trevor Francis is sacked after four years as manager of Sheffield Wednesday.

 20 June 1995 – Roy McFarland is appointed manager of Bolton Wanderers, with former assistant manager Colin Todd being appointed as joint manager alongside McFarland.

 20 May 1995 – Everton win the FA Cup thanks to a Paul Rideout goal in the final, which leaves Manchester United (who narrowly missed out on repeating the double) without a major trophy for the first time since 1989.
 Rideout's goal came in the 30th minute, and United made a few late attempts to equalise (including two extremely close attempts by Paul Scholes in the dying minutes of the game) but all shots were foiled by a courageous Neville Southall.

 24 May 1995 – Paul Ince is cleared of assaulting a Crystal Palace supporter in the skirmish that followed Eric Cantona's attack on Matthew Simmons four months ago.
 It was already known that the spectator who accused Ince of assault had a history of football-related violence dating back to the early 1970s.

 27 May 1995 – Chesterfield end their six-year spell in the fourth tier of the Football League with a 2–0 win over Bury in the Division Three playoff final.

 28 May 1995 – Huddersfield Town win the Division Two playoff final by beating Bristol Rovers 2–1.

 29 May 1995 – The Division One playoff final sees Bolton end their 15-year absence from the top flight with a 4–3 win over Reading.
 Bolton had trailed 2–0 until the 75th minute and the match went into extra time.

-30 May 1995 – Manchester City, still looking for a new manager following the dismissal of Brian Horton, agree to sell striker Niall Quinn to Sporting Lisbon of Portugal in a £2million deal.
+30 May 1995 – Manchester City, still looking for a new manager following the dismissal of Brian Horton, agree to sell striker Niall Quinn to Sporting CP of Portugal in a £2million deal.

 31 May 1995 – Dutch superstar Ruud Gullit accepts an offer to join Chelsea on a free transfer from Sampdoria.

-5 June 1995 – Niall Quinn's transfer to Sporting Lisbon falls through after he fails to agree a contract.
+5 June 1995 – Niall Quinn's transfer to Sporting CP falls through after he fails to agree a contract.
 Newcastle United sign Warren Barton from Wimbledon for £4million – a national record for a defender.

 6 June 1995 – Relegated Notts County appoint Colin Murphy as their new manager.
 Steve Thompson resigns as Southend United manager to become Murphy's assistant at Meadow Lane, and Southend in turn appoint Ronnie Whelan as player-manager, one year after he joined them as a player from Liverpool.

 8 June 1995 – Bruce Rioch leaves newly promoted Bolton to become manager of Arsenal.

 13 June 1995 – Norwich appoint Wycombe manager Martin O'Neill as their new manager.

 15 June 1995 – Four months after being sacked by Portsmouth, Jim Smith returns to management with Derby County.

 20 June 1995 – The English transfer fee record is broken for the sixth time in four years when Arsenal pay £7.5million for Inter Milan's Dutch striker Dennis Bergkamp.